Vuizur/czech-entry-helper/README.md

 It will open the relevant new page and put the proposed content into your clipboard.

-Attention: Use with care, it makes mistakes.
+Attention: Use with care, it makes mistakes, especially with comparatives.

 ### Running
 1. Install Python 3.12